marlow75/retropic/README.md

 Early, experimental interlaced modes.
 You can select max luma difference in blending colors together.

-* Naive 320x200 - use max 4 colors in 8x8 screen cell, 27-54 colors can be used without anoying flickering.
+* Naive 320x200 - use max 4 colors in 8x8 screen cell, 27-54 colors can be used without annoying flickering.
 * MCI 320x200 - use max 16 colors in 8x8 screen cell.
 Not usable yet.
 Very early stage, only a few suitable pictures can be converted.
 They must be dark or monochrome.

 Exports to executable PRG.
 In the future release one of standard format will be supported (editing).